zalando/skipper/readme.md

 ```

 Matching happens using Mailgun's Route library:
 [https://github.com/mailgun/route](https://github.com/mailgun/route).
-For more details on request matching,
-(currently) please refer to the Mailgun Route documentation.
+For more details on request matching, (currently) please refer to the Mailgun Route documentation.

-When a request is matched, all filters are executed on the request object in the order they are referenced, then the request is made
-to backend, then all filters are executed on the response object in the reverse order the are referenced, and
-then the response is forwarded to the client.
+When a request is matched, all filters are executed on the request object in the order they are defined in the rule, then the request is made to backend, then all filters are executed on the response object in the reverse order, and then the response is forwarded to the client.

 ### Filters

-Filters can modify the request and response headers, the request path, doing regexp matching, configuration
-parameters, and more and custom and just whatever. :) For more details on filters, see filters.md.
+Filters can modify the request and response headers, the request path, doing regexp matching, configuration parameters, and more and custom and just whatever. :) For more details on filters, see filters.md.

 ## Sample configuration